lilizhuogithub/learngit/readme.txt

-Git is version cotrol system.
+Git is distributed version cotrol system.
 Git is free software.